marymex/QT2_display_csv/README.md

 The second part of this project is saving the table.
 At this point the table cannot be edited so saving will only generate a copy of the original file.
 Editing of the table will be considered later.
-For now let's imagine that we somehow edited the table through the tableView widget and we want to save it in a different .csv file.
+For now let's imagine that we somehow edited the table through the tableView widget and we intend to save it in a different .csv file.
 Saving the table means taking data from the "data" and "headers" containers and writing it into a .csv file.

 First, You need to generate a slot function for triggering the "Save" option of the menu and implement it.